 Refunds and Cancellations

 Deposits and all trip fees are non-refundable.
 Space is limited on all of our trips and once you have signed up, we no longer have the opportunity to sell your reserved spaces.
 However you can transfer your space to another person.
-We recommend trip cancellation insurance www.insuremytrip.com has a variety to choose from.
-It is extremely rare, however reserve the right to cancel a trip due to weather, water conditions or insufficient reservations, in that case a full refund would be issued.
+We recommend trip cancellation insurance. www.insuremytrip.com has a variety to choose from.
+It is extremely rare, however we reserve the right to cancel a trip due to weather, water conditions or insufficient reservations, in that case a full refund would be issued.

 Where can I stay in Missoula?